Demographics of the Church of Jesus Christ of Latter-day Saints: History

 The church experienced rapid numerical growth in the 20th century, especially in the 1980s and 1990s.
 For instance, in 1983, non-LDS sociologist Rodney Stark predicted total church membership could reach 267 million members by 2080.
 He reiterated those predictions again in 1998 as membership figures continued to exceed his interim predictions.

 Since then, however, church membership growth has slowed, especially since around 2012.

-In the last decade, the church has more than doubled in size in Africa; the largest regional increases by raw numbers occurred in the United States, South America, and Africa.
+In the last decade, the church has more than doubled in size in Africa.
+The largest regional increases by raw numbers (according to church-reported statistics) occurred in the United States, South America, and Africa.